Pleiotropy

+A well-known example of pleiotropy is phenylketonuria (PKU), a genetic disorder caused by a mutation in a single gene on chromosome 12 that encodes the enzyme phenylalanine hydroxylase.
+This mutation leads to the accumulation of the amino acid phenylalanine in the body, affecting multiple systems, such as the nervous and integumentary system.

 Pleiotropic gene action can limit the rate of multivariate evolution when natural selection, sexual selection or artificial selection on one trait favors one allele, while selection on other traits favors a different allele.
-Some gene evolution is harmful to an organism.
+Pleiotropic mutations can sometimes be deleterious, especially when they negatively affect essential traits.
 Genetic correlations and responses to selection most often exemplify pleiotropy.

+Pleiotropy is widespread in the genome, with many genes influencing biological traits and pathways.
+Understanding pleiotropy is crucial in genome-wide association studies (GWAS), where variants are often linked to multiple traits or diseases.

 History

 Pleiotropic traits had been previously recognized in the scientific community but had not been experimented on until Gregor Mendel's 1866 pea plant experiment.
 Mendel recognized that certain pea plant traits (seed coat color, flower color, and axial spots) seemed to be inherited together; however, their correlation to a single gene has never been proven.

 The term "pleiotropie" was first coined by Ludwig Plate in his Festschrift, which was published in 1910.
 He originally defined pleiotropy as occurring when "several characteristics are dependent upon ... [inheritance]; these characteristics will then always appear together and may thus appear correlated".
 This definition is still used today.

 After Plate's definition, Hans Gruneberg was the first to study the mechanisms of pleiotropy.
 In 1938 Gruneberg published an article dividing pleiotropy into two distinct types: "genuine" and "spurious" pleiotropy.
 "Genuine" pleiotropy is when two distinct primary products arise from one locus.
 "Spurious" pleiotropy, on the other hand, is either when one primary product is utilized in different ways or when one primary product initiates a cascade of events with different phenotypic consequences.
 Gruneberg came to these distinctions after experimenting on rats with skeletal mutations.
 He recognized that "spurious" pleiotropy was present in the mutation, while "genuine" pleiotropy was not, thus partially invalidating his own original theory.
 Through subsequent research, it has been established that Gruneberg's definition of "spurious" pleiotropy is what we now identify simply as "pleiotropy".

-In 1941 American geneticists George Beadle and Edward Tatum further invalidated Gruneberg's definition of "genuine" pleiotropy, advocating instead for the "one gene-one enzyme" hypothesis that was originally introduced by French biologist Lucien Cuénot in 1903.
+In 1941 American geneticists George Beadle and Edward Tatum further invalidated Gruneberg's definition of "genuine" pleiotropy, advocating instead for the "one gene–one enzyme" hypothesis that was originally introduced by French biologist Lucien Cuénot in 1903.
 This hypothesis shifted future research regarding pleiotropy towards how a single gene can produce various phenotypes.